HotaruCMS/HotaruCMS/content/plugins/tags/readme.txt

 Changelog
 ---------
-v.1.6 2010/04/14 - Nick - Top stories page name changed from "index" to "popular" v.1.5 2010/02/20 - Nick - Meta description and keywords added for browsing tag pages v.1.4 2009/12/28 - Nick - Updated for compatibility with Hotaru 1.0
+v.1.7 2010/05/22 - Nick - Fix for home page title tags and moved Tag RSS from SB Base into this plugin v.1.6 2010/04/14 - Nick - Top stories page name changed from "index" to "popular" v.1.5 2010/02/20 - Nick - Meta description and keywords added for browsing tag pages v.1.4 2009/12/28 - Nick - Updated for compatibility with Hotaru 1.0